211004-Reston-NET/StreamSnipers/Readme.md

 - Login to an account
 - Search for a show/movie.
 - Add a show/movie to your favorites list.
+- View a list of your favorite shows.
+- View how many of your favorited shows are on a certain streaming platform.
 - Write a review for a show/movie.
-- view order history for both the customer and the store.
-- Replenish inventory of a given item at a store.
+- View a list of reviews for a show/movie.
+- View recommendations based on a searched show/movie.
+- View pricing of different streaming services.
+- Access direct links to purchase streaming services.
+- Access direct links to view a show/movie on a streaming platform.
+- View an about page with information on the project and creators.

 ## User Story
-Given I am a poor soul looking to get into an expensive hobby,
+Given I am a poor soul looking to watch my favorite shows and movies at a reasonable price,
-I want an app that allows me to purchase the resources needed to begin a modular journey.
+I want an app that allows me to see which shows and movies are on which streaming services and allows me to compare prices.
 When I open the app
 Then I am asked to Log In to my own account or Create a new one
 When I am logged in